Statute XII: Academic Staff and the Visitatorial Board

-(4) When Council has appointed a tribunal under sub-section (2), the Chancellor shall instruct the Registrar to appoint a solicitor or other suitable person to formulate a charge or charges and to present, or arrange for the presentation of, the charges before the tribunal; and it shall be the duty of the person formulating the charge or charges:
+(4) When Council has appointed a tribunal under sub-section (2), the Chancellor shall instruct the Registrar to appoint a solicitor or other suitable person to formulate a case for dismissal and to present, or arrange for the presentation of, that case before the tribunal; and it shall be the duty of the person formulating the case for dismissal:

-(a) to forward the charge or charges to the tribunal and to the Vice-Chancellor, together with the other documents specified in the charge or charges; and
+(a) to forward the case for dismissal to the tribunal and to the Vice-Chancellor, together with the other documents specified in that case; and

 (b) to make any necessary administrative arrangements for the summoning of witnesses, the production of documents, and generally for the proper presentation before the tribunal of the case against the Vice-Chancellor.

 (5) A tribunal appointed by Council shall comprise: